wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource/README.md

 }
 ```

-Finally we will define the the mysql queries inside **sql_queries.bal** file which is used to query the Doctors table.
+Finally we will define the the MySQL queries inside `sql_queries.bal` file that is used to query the Doctors table.

 ```ballerina
 final string QUERY_SELECT_DOCTOR_INFORMATION =